pymivn/ctf/README.md

 from far, not close.
 Example: ASCII art, or this string `|][]¥°|_|7#][\\]X'/[](_):-:∂|/€|†` - it is [`DOYOUTHINKYOUHAVEIT`](https://www.dcode.fr/cipher-identifier).
 - Normal browsers do not display non valid HTML, use curl/BurpSuite/requests/other programming clients...
 - Try some (3, 5) inputs, not only one.
 Luck matters.
 E.g CyberChef could not decode this `eJwrzy_Kji8oys9Ps81MTUkpT7FISTXLMC03tkw1M8uwAIoZphmkFVuYpWYAAGHLDyw=` (need remove = to work) but could do this `eJwrzy_Kji8oys9Psy1MSjQ2NDIwyzQysSg2TMtItchIMSlOzEwySzXIsEzJAABNuw6j`.
+- Reading used library source code to find special case, e.g URI in Java can use `url:file://` which by-pass the check for `startswith("file://")`, or Python `ipaddress` library allow `127.0.0.01` and treat it same as `127.0.0.1`.

 ## Tools
 ### Cipher identifier